 2014 June - An arrest warrant is issued for Prime Minister Peter O'Neill after the national anti-corruption watchdog accuses him of authorising fraudulent payments by the government to a Port Moresby law firm.
 Mr O'Neill challenges the warrant in multiple court cases.

-2014 November - Prime Minister Peter O'Neill is referred to a tribunal of judges over allegations of misconduct in office relating to a $1.3 billion loan.
-The hearing is scheduled for January 2015.
+2014 November - Prime Minister O'Neill is referred to a tribunal of judges over allegations of misconduct in office relating to a $1.3 billion loan.

 2015 January: Government denies reports that protests at an Australian immigration centre on Manus Island turned violent after 400 detainees reportedly went on hunger strike.